Tee-DataA/Hackathon1/README.md

 ## Hypothesis and how to validate?
 I believe there are many factors that affect the price of a car.
 Some are factors can be directly affected, like the size of an engine, or the number of doors, and other factors are fully/partially dependant like the length, width, power.
 From my vested interest in cars, not all of these factors are contributary to the price.
 Factors such as weight are not a selling point, and the price is listed for takes into consideration manufacturing and logistical costs among others.

 The main factors I believe will affect the price are the brand, the horsepower, enginesize and economy.
-I will validate this by checking the correlation between the variables and price
+I will validate this by checking the correlation between the variables and price.
+An increase in horsepower and engine size should increase the price.
+Increasing these variables directly affects the mpg, and hence I predict the lower mpg cars will have a lower price

 ## Project Plan